rHomelab/LabBot-Cogs/README.md

 This cog automatically responds to messages that match specific trigger phrases, set by admins.

+### Enforcer

+This cog allows you to enforce certain characteristics on a channel.

 ### Feed

 This cog allows users to feed each other.

+### Notes

+Manage notes and warnings against users.

 ### Purge